2 Interpreting Scientific Figures

 A perfectly substitutable curve is linear.
 This means if you can substitute one individual of species 2 for one individual of species 1 when species 1 is just below its critical threshold and still get an epidemic, you can substitute one for one at any point along the isocline.
 Now, the slope might not be unity.
 Maybe you have to substitute two of species 2 for one of species 1.
 The key is that ratio of substitution remains the same for any mixture of the two species.

-Things get more interesting when having a mixture of the two species makes it more likely that there will be an epidemic when there is a more event mixture of the two species that when the mixture is toward one of the extremes (i.e., mostly species 1 or mostly species 2).
+Things get more interesting when having a mixture of the two species makes it more likely that there will be an epidemic when there is a more even mixture of the two species than when the mixture is toward one of the extremes (i.e., mostly species 1 or mostly species 2).
 We call such an isocline complementary.

 type="n",